cambboyle/Spotify-Playlist-Creator/README.md

 - **Responsive & Accessible:** Works great on desktop and mobile, with full keyboard navigation.
 - **Robust Testing:** 80%+ coverage with Vitest and Testing Library; CI-ready.
 - **Professional Documentation:** Clear roadmap, manual QA checklist, and coverage badge.
+- **Optimized Font Loading:** Inter font is self-hosted and preloaded for best performance.

 ---